 - Co-Investigator on a $7M grant with the NASA Astrobiology Institute, to identify and catalyze interdisciplinary research via document analysis in a research team studying water and habitable worlds (2009-2014).

 Andrew Wertheimer’s research explores several interdisciplinary streams within the area of historical and social aspects of ethnic print cultures, libraries, and professional education and ethics for the information professions with an emphasis on libraries and archives.
-He is currently conducting comparative research on libraries in Japan in terms of collections.
-He also is conducting studies on Native Hawaiian Students in LIS education, the history of intellectual freedom education and a number of other projects.
-He also is working on a book on the history of libraries and archives in Hawaii.
+He also is conducting studies on Asian American and Pacific Islanders in LIS, the history of intellectual freedom education, Japanese Print Culture, and a number of other projects.
+He also is working on a book on the history of libraries and archives in Hawaiʻi.

-- Dr. Wertheimer is on the editorial board of Library Quarterly, the ALA Publications Committee, and was on the Program Committee of A-LIEP 2016.
+- Dr. Wertheimer is on the Editorial Board of Library Quarterly, and previously on the ALA Publications Committee, and the Editorial Board of Library History (UK).

 Recent Student Master’s Theses